 How Much Time is Devoted to the Fellowship?

-CIIS fellows will commit at least 50% FTE.
-The effort devoted to activities outside of the CIIS Fellowship (including clinical work, administrative work, or other research projects) cannot exceed 50% time.
+CIIS fellows are expected to commit 50% FTE to the research fellowship.
+The effort devoted to activities outside of the CIIS Fellowship (including clinical work, administrative work, or non-implementation science) cannot exceed 50% FTE.

 What Funding is Included for the CIIS Fellowship?